mckenzielee/Qi-Docs/docs/QiView_information.rst

   //  4 / 1 / 2017 7:08:00 AM: Warning, 8
   //  4 / 1 / 2017 7:09:00 AM: Warning, 9

-A quick look at the QiViewMap shows that Qi was able to determine that mapping from Measurement to Value involved a rename.
+A quick look at the SdsViewMap shows that Sds was able to determine that mapping from Measurement to Value involved a rename.

-Qi can also determine mapping of properties of the same name but different type.
+Sds can also determine mapping of properties of the same name but different type.
 Note that the location of the Measurement property is also different yet it is still mapped.

 .. code-block:: none

   public class Simple2
   {
-      [QiMember(IsKey = true, Order = 0)]
+      [SdsMember(IsKey = true, Order = 0)]
       public DateTime Time { get; set; }
       public int Measurement { get; set; }
       public State State { get; set; }
   }

-  QiType simple2Type = QiTypeBuilder.CreateQiType<Simple2>();
+  SdsType simple2Type = SdsTypeBuilder.CreateSdsType<Simple2>();
   simple2Type.Id = "Simple2";
   simple2Type.Name = "Simple2";
   simple2Type = await config.GetOrCreateTypeAsync(simple2Type);

-  view = new QiView()
+  view = new SdsView()
   {
       Id = "View1",
       Name = "View1",